• Skip to primary navigation

 Ingredient spotlight: What is bulgur wheat?

-But in case you're wondering, what is bulgur wheat - I am here to answer all your questions!
+In case you're wondering what bulgur wheat is - I am here to answer all your questions!

 Most bulgur wheat you buy is partially cooked, which means it can be cooked and rehydrated fairly quickly - just scroll down for instructions on how to cook bulgur for salad.